An Open Source and forever-free enterprise Linux distribution.

 Switching distributions is usually costly and time-consuming, but that’s not the case when switching from CentOS to AlmaLinux OS.
 Switching is easy and almost instantaneous.

 Effortless transition from CentOS, with minimal investment and no software changes

-Zero switching downtime, migrate even large server fleets in an instant
+Zero migration downtime.
+Migrate even large server fleets in an instant

 Forever free and open-source: no licenses, no usage restrictions

-Rely on a project that is owned and governed in partnership with the community.
+Rely on a project that is owned and governed by the community.